-Caps on non-economic damages make it impossible to receive true fair value in wrongful death claims in Maryland (and in most states).
+Caps on non-economic damages make it impossible to receive true fair value in death claims in Maryland (and in most states).
 Accordingly, personal injury lawyers need to turn over every possible stone to maximize the economic damages in wrongful death cases.
-Often overlooked, even by the best wrongful death lawyers - at least until they get the case to an economist – is the decedent’s employer funded benefits and household services.
+The future lost wages claim is obvious.
+But often overlooked, even by the best attorneys – at least until they get the case to an economist – is the decedent’s employer funded benefits and household services.

 Wrongful death beneficiaries should be able to collect the present value of all employer funded pension benefits and health/dental/eye care insurance which are lost to the family as the result of the death.
 How do you prove these damages?
 You can’t exactly bring in an expert in each area to provide testimony on the market value of these benefits.
 Courts are generally going to allow an economist to estimate the cost of these benefits.
 I think most judges would also allow the employer to estimate these costs.

 Clearly, you can’t get every employee benefit included as damages.
 You cannot collect on the decedents’ lost disability insurance while making a claim for lost earnings.
 And you can’t include employer paid vacations and holidays.
 But the majority of these lost benefits should be included in a fatality case from demand package to submission to the jury.